 - New Beginnings

-If we can imagine a world where every sick child gets the care,
+If we can imagine a world where every child gets the care,

-attention and treatment they deserve.
+attention and treatment they need.
 Then together with our

 family of partners we can make it happen.